matt-fevold/webbreaker/README.md

 host = https://threadfix.example.com:8443/threadfix
 api_key = <put your threadfix api key here>

-# API authentication set to `true` and run `webbreaker admin credentials --webinspect`
+# Enable optional WebInspect basic API authentication and run `webbreaker admin credentials --webinspect`
 [webinspect]
+# Verify if your SSL cacerts have been signed with a known ca
+verify_ssl = False

+# Enable WebInspect authentication set it to `true` after it is configured on the server
 authenticate = false
 username =
 password =

 # Webinspect default port is 8083/tcp.
-Feel free to add more servers here
+Feel free to add more servers here with interpolation
 server_01 = https://webinspect-1.example.com:8083
 server_02 = https://webinspect-2.example.com:8083
 endpoint_01 = %(server_01)s|%(size_large)s